BillalPatel/programmer-jokes-app/README.md

 ## Description
-Used as a practice for ReactJS with requests to a [public API](https://sv443.net/jokeapi)
+Used as a practice for ReactJS with API requests to a [public API](https://sv443.net/jokeapi)

 #### Usage
 ```javascript